Chroma-CITI/namoros/paper.md

 # Summary

-NAMOROS is a ROS2 package addressing the problem of **N**avigation **A**mong **M**ovable **O**bstacles (NAMO).
+NAMOROS is a ROS 2 package addressing the problem of **N**avigation **A**mong **M**ovable **O**bstacles (NAMO).
 It enables mobile robots to plan and execute navigation tasks in environments where certain obstacles can be grasped and relocated.
-NAMOROS encapsulates our NAMOSIM [@renault_phd_thesis; @renault_2024_iros; @renault_2020_iros] motion planner in a ROS2 framework to facilite the execution of NAMO plans on real and simulated robots.
-The provides ROS2 services, actions, and message types for interacting with the NAMOSIM planner node.
-The key functionalities allow users to compute and update NAMO plans and dynamically synchronize the planner with the known environment state.
-The package also supports multi-robot environments and provides the ability to dynamically detect and react to conflicts via NAMOSIM's communication-free coordination strategy, as presented in our IROS 2024 publication [@renault_2024_iros].
-The package integrates seamlessly with [Gazebo Sim](https://gazebosim.org/home) and any ROS2-compatible mobile robot platform such as Turtlebot.
+NAMOROS encapsulates our NAMOSIM [@renault_phd_thesis; @renault_2024_iros; @renault_2020_iros] motion planner within a ROS 2 framework, providing services, actions, and message types to facilite the execution of NAMO plans on real and simulated robots.
+The key features allow users to compute and update NAMO plans, and dynamically synchronize the planner with the changing environment state.
+The package also supports multi-robot environments and provides the ability to dynamically manage conflicts via NAMOSIM's communication-free coordination strategy [@renault_2024_iros].
+NAMOROS integrates seamlessly with [Gazebo Sim](https://gazebosim.org/home) or any ROS 2-compatible mobile robot platform such as Turtlebot.
 It supports holonomic and differential-drive motion models.
 NAMOROS is designed for research and development in multi-robot navigation, particularly in interactive environments.

 # Statement of Need

 Robotic navigation in dynamic and cluttered environments remains a critical challenge in mobile robotics.
 Many interesting applications involve some kind of physical interaction with the environment and social coordination with other agents.
 Traditional navigation methods typically assume static obstacles in non-interactive environments, leaving high-level behaviors to other parts of the software stack which complicates their implementation.
 Ideally, motion planners should be able to consider physical and social interactions in the environment.
-NAMOROS address this gap by providing open-source ROS2 package for navigation planning in dynamic multi-agent environments with movable obstacles.
-Furthermore, many prior works on NAMO were conducted in simplified simulations, outside the ROS2 ecosystem and were therefore poorly compatible with physical robotic platforms.
-NAMOROS addresses this issue by providing a ROS2 package that supports reproducible research in and practical deployment of NAMO algorithms on real robotic systems.
+NAMOROS address this gap by providing open-source ROS 2 package for navigation planning in dynamic multi-agent environments with movable obstacles.
+Furthermore, many prior works on NAMO were conducted in simplified simulations, outside the ROS 2 ecosystem and were therefore poorly compatible with physical robotic platforms.
+NAMOROS addresses this issue by providing a ROS 2 package that supports reproducible research in and practical deployment of NAMO algorithms on real robotic systems.

 In addition to single-robot navigation, NAMOROS provides important multi-robot conflict avoidance and deadlock resolution capabilities.
 It supports real-time synchronization of the planner state with the current state of the environment which allows for the detection of conflicts and deadlocks, and leverages the communication-free coordination strategy from NAMOSIM's `Stilman2005` agent to resolve them.
 This makes it particularly suitable for multi-robot settings where reactive and adaptive behavior is essential for robust operation.